 Sales – once you announce a new product, you can easily spread awareness and probably even get some instant sales.
 Other than that, you can include a discount code in your e-mail, which will be another incentive for people on your list to make a purchase.

-Support – There is a post of “The Dirty Dozen” Marketing Processes that every internet start-up must master.
+Support – There is a post of.
 And seems like about a half of those processes require you to send an e-mail to your customer.

 Most of the numbers and graphics that I am about to use were taken from a free webinar by my favourite social media scientist Dan Zarella who was granted a dataset of 9,5 BILLION e-mail sends within MailChimp.